terascope/elasticsearch-assets/docs/operations/id_reader.md

 ## Advanced Configuration

 #### starting_key_depth
-This processor works by taking a char from a list of possible chars for a given key_type (base64url) and checking the count of each char to see if its digestable.
+This processor works by taking a char from a list of possible chars for a given key_type (base64url) and checking the count of each char to see if its digestible.

-If the count is too large it will extend the key_depth to attempt to further divide up the data to digestable chunks.
+If the count is too large it will extend the key_depth to attempt to further divide up the data to digestible chunks.
 ```
 a =>
 aa, ab, ac ...aK, ...a4, a_ =>
 aaa, aab, aac ...aaK
 ```

-It does this repeatedly until its comes to a digestable chunk.
+It does this repeatedly until its comes to a digestible chunk.

 If the initial key size was to small and its corresponding data count too big, it could potentially hurt your cluster and/or timeout the job since its trying to fetch the size of a really large number of records.